 Core Concepts of React Hook Form

-Using the useForm Hook for State Management
+Hook for State Management

-The foundation of React Hook Form lies in the useForm hook.
+hook.
 This powerful hook handles the form state and provides essential methods for managing form inputs.
 Understanding its parameters and functionality is key to leveraging its full potential.

-Detailed Explanation of the useForm Hook and Its Parameters
+Detailed Explanation of the useForm

-When you call useForm, you initialize form management.
+, you initialize form management.
 The hook returns an object containing several properties and functions that facilitate form handling:

-• register: Registers input elements for validation.
+: Registers input elements for validation.handleSubmit

-• watch: Monitors changes in input values.
+: Monitors changes in input values.reset

-• formState: Provides access to the current state of the form, including errors.
+: Provides access to the current state of the form, including errors.

-Here’s how you can initialize useForm:
+Here’s how you can initialize useForm

 javascript import { useForm } from ‘react-hook-form’;